Faculty and Fellows' Publications

 Selected Peer-Reviewed Publications

 - Chen, Ling.
 2024.
-“Institutional Rebound: Why Reforming China’s State-Owned Enterprises Is So Difficult.”
-Comparative Politics 56(2): 173-195.
+“Institutional Rebound: Why Reforming China’s State-Owned Enterprises Is So Difficult,” Comparative Politics 56(2): 173-195

 - Chen, Ling and Miles Evers.
 2023.
-“Wars without Gun Smoke: Global Supply Chains, Power Politics, and Economic Statecraft.”
-International Security 48 (2):164-204.
+“Wars without Gun Smoke: Global Supply Chains, Power Politics, and Economic Statecraft,” International Security 48 (2):164-204

 - Chen, Ling.
 2022.
-“Getting China’s Political Economy Right: State, Business and Authoritarian Capitalism.”
-Perspectives on Politics 20(4): 1397-1402.
+“Getting China’s Political Economy Right: State, Business and Authoritarian Capitalism,” Perspectives on Politics 20(4): 1397-1402

 - Chen, Ling and Florian Hollenbach.
 2022.
-“Capital Mobility and Taxation: State-Business Collusion in China.”
-International Studies Quarterly 66(1).
+“Capital Mobility and Taxation: State-Business Collusion in China,” International Studies Quarterly 66(1); Winner, 2022 American Political Science Association (APSA) Best Comparative Policy Award

-- Chen, Ling, 2017.
-“Grounded Globalization: Foreign Capital and Local Bureaucrats in China’s Economic Transformation.”
-World Development 98: 381-399.
+- Chen, Ling, “Grounded Globalization: Foreign Capital and Local Bureaucrats in China’s Economic Transformation.”
+World Development 98 (2017): 381-399

-- Chen, Ling.
-2014.
-“Varieties of Global Capital and the Paradox of Local Upgrading in China.”
-Politics & Society 42(2): 223-252.
+- Chen, Ling, “Varieties of Global Capital and the Paradox of Local Upgrading in China.”
+Politics & Society 42(2) 2014: 223-252

-- Chen, Ling.
-2008.
-“Institutional Inertia, Adjustment, and Change: Japan as a Case of a Coordinated Market Economy.”
-Review of International Political Economy 15(3): 460-479.
+- Chen, Ling, “Institutional Inertia, Adjustment, and Change: Japan as a Case of a Coordinated Market Economy,” Review of International Political Economy 15(3) 2008: 460-479

-- Chen, Ling.
-2008.
-“Preferences, Institutions and Politics: Re-Interrogating the Theoretical Lessons of Developmental Economies.”
-New Political Economy 13(1): 89-102.
+- Chen, Ling, “Preferences, Institutions and Politics: Re-Interrogating the Theoretical Lessons of Developmental Economies.”
+New Political Economy 13(1) 2008: 89-102

 Prof. David Bulman